 We’re all aware that we should have more whole grains, beans, and legumes in our diet–we’ll talk about grains later, but let’s consider dried beans now.
 They taste good, are good for you, and economical.

 Beans are a pantry staple for me–both canned and dried.
 The canned ones are mostly for “emergency” use.
 It’s very easy to cook your own dried beans–especially if you use a slow cooker or put them in a slow over.
 Either way, they are on their own without needing attention from you, other than checking them occasionally.

-The advantages of cooking your own are multiple: the texture and flavor is likely going to be better than those coming out of a can; you can control seasoning (and amount of salt), and you have so many more different heirloom beans with different flavors!
+The advantages of cooking your own are multiple: the texture and flavor are likely going to be better than those coming out of a can; you can control seasoning (and the amount of salt), and you have so many more different heirloom beans with different flavors!
 Yes, different flavors–not all beans taste alike–and even from the supermarket, you have a lot to from which to choose.
-If you find that you really do like beans, then it’s worth a venture into a gourmet store, or online to find some the wonderful heirlooms that are available.
+If you find that you do like beans, then it’s worth a venture into a gourmet store, or online to find some the wonderful heirlooms that are available.

-Soaking in tap water can possibly toughen them, depending on the mineral content of your tap water.
-To avoid this, it’s best to soak them in a brine of three (3) tablespoons of salt to each gallon of water will keep the tap water from toughening them, and even displace some of the minerals (calcium and magnesium) that occur naturally in the skins.
+Soaking in tap water can toughen them, depending on the mineral content of your tap water.
+To avoid this, it’s best to soak them in brine; three (3) tablespoons of salt to each gallon of water will keep the tap water from toughening them, and even displace some of the minerals (calcium and magnesium) that occur naturally in the skins.

 You want to cook beans at a gentle simmer so that they don’t break up or split open.
-That’s easy with a slow cooker, or in the oven at very low heat; an advantage of either of these methods is that they don’t require your attention–just a periodic check to see if they are done yet.
+That’s easy with a slow cooker, or in the oven at a very low heat; an advantage of either of these methods is that they don’t require your attention–just a periodic check to see if they are done yet.
 It’s an easy thing to do on the weekend when you want to have a lazy day.
 In the slow cooker, they can cook while you’re away.